Zoned Comfort: Are Mini-Split Heat Pumps Worth It in BC?

 How long do mini-split systems last?

-A well-maintained mini-split system from a quality brand like Mitsubishi or Tosot can last between 15 to 20 years.
+A well-maintained mini-split system from a quality brand like Panasonic or Tosot can last between 15 to 20 years.
 The lifespan depends on regular professional maintenance, including cleaning filters and checking refrigerant levels.
 Proper care ensures your system runs efficiently for its entire service life.

 Do mini-splits use a lot of electricity?